Made in Vosges

 This wood is tannin-free, it won't stain the bathtub or washbasin where it’s kept.
 It will regulate the humidity levels and absorb water and soap.

 Wood is a natural material, it therefore varies in its colours and its grains.
 This means that all our soap holders are unique !
 As this wood is a living material, it will evolve and change in colour.
 To allow our soap holder to maintain its colour and to be able to keep it the damp conditions of a bathroom, we have added a flaxseed oil protection, from sustainable agriculture.

 No screws or adhesives, carved from solid wood

-Stéphane works alone and with his tools, none of them being mechanised or automated.
+Stéphane works alone and with his tools.

 The maple for his soap holders comes from sawmills close to his home in Lorraine, a very densely wooded area.

 With beautiful planks that he cuts with a chainsaw, he sizes them with a handsaw to get the widths.
 He then alignes and shaves each bit to obtain nice parallelepipeds.

 The shaping wheel, the ripper, and the saw band allow him to give each product its final shape and properties.